oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/src/utils.md

 The `getNetwork` function takes a configuration object and a network ID as input and returns the network object for that ID.
 The function first retrieves the network object from the configuration using the network ID as the key.
 It then merges the retrieved object with the default network values for that ID and returns the resulting object.

-Overall, these functions provide useful utilities for loading and working with Alephium configurations and networks.
-They can be used in various parts of the Alephium project to simplify configuration management and network interaction.
+Overall, these functions provide useful utilities for loading and working with Oxygenium configurations and networks.
+They can be used in various parts of the Oxygenium project to simplify configuration management and network interaction.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file contains functions related to loading configuration, checking network status, and getting network information for the Alephium project.
+- This code file contains functions related to loading configuration, checking network status, and getting network information for the Oxygenium project.

 2. What is the license for this code file?
 - This code file is licensed under the GNU Lesser General Public License, version 3 or later.